 - Nuclear Power Generation

 Students must email Amy McCullough to document Primary and Secondary areas in their first semester on campus.

-Professional Development (Practicum or Project)
+Professional Development (Practicum, Project, or Coursework)

 Students may complete either ENG 572, ENG 573, or 4 credit hours of business related coursework with advisor approval.

 ENG 572 – Energy Systems Practicum: The Energy Systems Practicum course involves reporting on how experience in an internship or design project relates to pertinent reading material.
 Reflecting the importance of developing good communication skills beyond written papers, this course will require additional reporting via website development and oral presentation.
 This course includes a half-day orientation session and a half-day debriefing session.
 It also requires review of periodic reports, and a cumulative report, which shall be thesis length if the course is taken for 8 hours of credit.
 Each student participant must have a mentor at the site of the practicum and a faculty member to provide oversight.

 ENG 573-Energy Systems Project: For the Energy Systems Project, students will consult with a faculty member approved by their program advisor, select a project, get the topic and general scope approved, survey associated literature and state-of-the-art, and then conduct, as appropriate, system-level or conceptual design studies, design and build activities, feasibility studies, experimental work, detailed numerical simulations, or detailed theoretical analyses of physical phenomena.
 The main output of the project will be a final report that describes in detail what was done, why it was done, what avenues were not pursued and why, and makes appropriate recommendations, and as appropriate, suggestions for further work.